-NCP Leader Dilip Walse Patil is Pro Tem Speaker of Maha Assembly
+NCP Leader Dilip Walse Patil is pro tem speaker of Maharashtra assembly

-Mumbai, Nov 29: The Nationalist Congress Party (NCP) MLA Dilip Walse Patil was appointed as Pro tem Speaker of the state assembly on Friday.
+Mumbai, Nov 29: The Nationalist Congress Party (NCP) MLA Dilip Walse Patil was appointed as Pro tem Speaker of the Maharashtra assembly on Friday.

-Born 30 October 1956, Dilip Walse-Patil is an Indian politician, from Ambegaon, Maharashtra, and a six-time Member of the Maharashtra Legislative Assembly.
+Born 30 October 1956, Dilip Walse-Patil hails from Ambegaon, Maharashtra, and a six-time Member of the Maharashtra Legislative Assembly.

 He is currently serving his seventh term as a member of the Maharashtra Legislative Assembly after winning the 2019 polls.